Contact Us for a Free Consultation (213) 542-0979

 Blog

-How to Terminate Probation Early in California Criminal Cases
+How to Terminate Probation Early in Criminal Cases

 Posted by Ronald D. Hedding, ESQ. | Dec 03, 2019

-Sometimes people want to move to a different state.
-Sometimes people want to get a new job and they're being hindered from getting the new job because of the fact that they're on probation.
-It can be for a variety of reasons, but usually the judge is going to look at why do they want to do this?
-Have they successfully completed all of the terms and conditions of probation and are now just waiting for the time to expire?
+Sometimes, people want to move to a different state.
+Sometimes, people want to get a new job, and they're being hindered from getting a new job because they're on probation.
+It can be for a variety of reasons, but usually, the judge is going to look at why they want to do this.
+Have they completed all of the terms and conditions of probation and are now just waiting for the time to expire?

 Completed At Least One Half of Probation Period

-The argument against terminating our probation early, and obviously you should know this because then you can try to combat this argument is, you worked out a deal with the prosecutors.
-Part of that deal was that you had to be on probation for a certain period of time.
+The argument against terminating our probation early—and obviously, you should know this because then you can try to combat this argument—is that you worked out a deal with the prosecutors.
+Part of that deal was that you had to be on probation for a certain period.

 So, why should you now go back and be able to renege on that deal when that was what you originally agreed to?
-So, that's what you have to argue against because usually that's what the prosecutors are going to argue when you try to come into court requesting to terminate your probation early.
-So, you need to have a good reason why you want to terminate your probation early.
+So, that's what you have to argue against because usually, that's what the prosecutors are going to argue when you try to come into court requesting to terminate your probation early.
+So, it would be best if you had a good reason why you want to terminate your probation early.

 Reduce Felony Case to a Misdemeanor – PC 17b